Reserve Constable Program

 - Complete POPAT in 4:15 minutes or better

 - Successful interview

 - Background check

-Note: Applications for the 2022 Reserve Constable program are now closed.
-However, we accept applications year round for the Reserve Constable program and the selection process will begin again in August for the subsequent year’s training class.
+We are currently accepting applications for January 2023 for the Reserve Constable program.
+We accept applications year round for the Reserve Constable program and the selection process typically begins in August for the subsequent year’s training class.